brittanylg/brittanylg/README.md

-### Hi there 👋 I'm Brittany!
+### Hi there, I'm Brittany 👋

 I'm a DevOps Engineer based in Maryland, USA.
 I started my career as a Web Developer and have gradually transitioned into DevOps over the past 3 years.
-I am passionate about efficiency in the software development lifecycle and eliminating cloud waste.
+I am passionate about maximizing efficiency in the application life cycle, tooling that improves developer productivity and quality of life, and eliminating cloud waste.

 - 😄 My pronouns are she/her.
 - 🌱 I'm currently learning about deploying microservices with ECS and terraform, and automating deployments with CircleCI.